xyz347/xpack/README-en.md

     long ts; //unix timestamp
 };
 ```
-Don't want to encode to {"ts":1218196800} but want to encode to "2008-08-08 20:00:00"
+Don't want to encode to {"ts":1218196800} but "2008-08-08 20:00:00"

 There are two ways to achieve:
 - Use xtype.
 You can refer to this [example](example/xtype.cpp)
-- Use 'C' include members need to custome codec(Hereinafter referred to as the C method), You can refer to this [example](example/custom.cpp)
+- Use 'C' include members need to custome codec(Hereinafter referred to as the `C method`), You can refer to this [example](example/custom.cpp)

-Both methods need to implement custom codec, but there are the some differences:
+Both methods need to implement custom codec, but there are some differences:
 - xtype is at the type level, that is, once a certain type is encapsulated with xtype, the custom encode/decode will take effect for this type. xtype cannot be used for basic types (int/string, etc.)
 - The C method can support basic types (int/string, etc.) and non-basic types, but only works on variables contained in C, such as
 ```C++